Te Atawhai Hudson-Wihongi

-Te Atawhai Maurice Hudson-Wihongi (born 27 March 1995) is a New Zealand footballer who currently plays for Southern Football League Division One Central club Walthamstow.
+Te Atawhai Maurice Hudson-Wihongi (born 27 March 1995) is a New Zealand footballer who currently plays for Isthmian League North Division club Walthamstow.
 He has also played for the New Zealand national football team.

 Career

 Following a short stint at Canterbury United, in which he featured in just one game as a substitute against Waikato FC on 29 January 2012, Hudson-Wihongi signed for United States side Real Salt Lake on a youth contract, appearing for the club's under-18s.
 Following his departure, Hudson-Wihongi trialed at Scottish club Aberdeen and Italian Serie D club Padova.

 After signing for Auckland City FC from the now-defunct Wanderers SC, Hudson-Wihongi scored his first goal in the Charity Cup against Team Wellington.
 He also represented Auckland City at the 2015 FIFA Club World Cup, and played in their 0–1 loss against hosts Sanfrecce Hiroshima.

 In July 2019, Hudson-Wihongi signed a one-year professional contract with Wellington Phoenix.

 In October 2022, Hudson-Wihongi moved to England to join Southern Football League Division One South club Walthamstow.